 References ($ref)

-Share and reuse item definitions across test files.
+Share and reuse items, variables, and UI action steps across test files.

 Basic usage